wobisheng/mycode/README.md

-hi
-this is inventor
+hello this is my code.
-i will show you my c++ practise project ok